 Don't forget to engage your loved one in conversations about their caregiving needs.
 Remember that they are also losing aspects of their independence.
 This can be very troubling for individuals who have never had to rely on others for assistance.
 It is always a challenge to accept the need for assistance and then to ask for it.
 This is true for both the patient and the caregiver.
 Communicating about needs with each other is a key component to a successful caregiving relationship.

-Accept that things in this caregiving relationship will be beyond your control.
+It is important to accept that things in this caregiving relationship may be beyond your control.
 Appointments will be changed or cancelled.
 Treatment plans will be altered.
 Side effects may impact your loved ones quality of life.
 Flexibility in coping with these changes is of utmost importance.
 Work with the care team to be as proactive in preparing for these "hiccups" as you can be.

 Call On Your Team

 You cannot and should not do this on your own.
 This is where your caregiving team comes into play.
 Likely many people have already said to you, "what can I do to help?".
 Instead of saying, "nothing, I'm fine," keep a list (in your caregiver kit) of tasks with which you need assistance.
 For example, "mom needs a ride to radiation on these dates," or "I have a dinner date on Monday, could you come prepare dinner for dad?"
 This way you are prepared with a specific list and know exactly what you need to fill in gaps and maintain your own life and needs.